jstanislawczyk/aws-audio-transformer/packages/schemas/README.md

-# `@audio-processor/schemas`
+# `@audio-transformer/schemas`

-Collection of common schemas used by audio processor functions.
+Collection of common schemas used by audio transformer functions.